rmuell9/rmmueller.com/README.md

-# Hey guys, this is my first website from scratch and I am working hard to get good at it!
+# my first "from scratch" website
-Index file in production

-Want to add:

-optimal risky portfolio generator, stock screener, blog, about section details
+work in progress